cwi-dis/igor/README.md

 Mirroring and distributing the database over multiple Igor instances is planned but not implemented yet.

-A method for easy installation (and updating and removal) of plugins is not implemented yet.
+A method for easy installation (and updating and removal) of externally supplied plugins is not implemented yet.

 a more user-friendly method of editing the database is not implemented yet.